sgrove/bushido_html5_starter_app/README.md

 Other Steps
 -----------
-There aren't any... but maybe we can some extra steps.
+There aren't any... but if you're bored, we can suggest some extra steps.

 * After deploying, be sure to check out the local Salsa Dance classes.
 * Rub your tummy vigorously.
 Alternatively, [rub your cat's tummy vigorously][7].